 Planning the family fun, such as holidays, this year could present us all with some exciting challenges.
-The economic downturn not only makes the working week a little more worrisome but when you do have the chance to take a break, you feel like you still need to save money.
+Struggling for money not only makes the working week a little more worrisome but when you do have the chance to take a break, you feel like you still need to save money.

 There are literally hundreds of ways to be thrifty without compromising on fun!
 Whether you stay for a week or just for a day you can find exciting activities, whatever the weather and whatever the budget.
 There is a world of adventure and hidden gems to be found on British soil – and a great deal of them are free of charge!